Florida Strawberry Festival, 11 days of music and merrymaking

 Where is the Florida Strawberry Festival?

-• From Tampa, Exit I-4 at Forbes Road (Exit 17), proceed south to Highwaty 574 (MLK Blvd.) then east to the Festival area.
+• From Tampa, I-4 to Forbes Road (Exit 17), proceed south to Highway 574 (MLK Blvd.) then east to the Festival area.

-• From Orlando, Exit I-4 at Park Road (Exit 22), go south to Highway 92 (Baker St.), continue west, turn south bound on Alexander St. then west bound Reynolds St., leading you to the Festival grounds.
+• From Orlando, I-4 to Park Road (Exit 22), go south to Highway 92 (Baker St.), continue west, turn south bound on Alexander St. then westbound Reynolds St., leading you to the Festival grounds.

 Strawberry Festival parking

-To find our secret entrance to the Gray Lot, come into town from the east on U.S. 92 (West Baker Street) and turn right onto Seminole Lakes Blvd, which takes you through a nondescript residential neighborhood.
-In about a quarter mile, you’ll see the entrance.
-The only signs are at the entrance gate.
-Once inside the lot, park close to the highly visible tram pavilion.
+As frequent visitors, we have found the best access without lines in the Gray Lot.
+Enter Plant City from the east on U.S. 92 (West Baker Street) and turn right onto Seminole Lakes Blvd, which takes you through a nondescript residential neighborhood to the entrance.
+Once inside the lot, park near the highly visible tram pavilion.

 HOT TIPDownload the new Florida Strawberry Festival App for directions to festival parking.
 The app also allows you to pin your parking spot to a map so you can find your vehicle when you leave!